rmarkello/abagen/docs/user_guide/normalization.rst

     >>> abagen.get_expression_data(atlas['image'], sample_norm='rs', gene_norm='srs')

-Microarray values are processed with the :ref:`robust sigmoid <usage_norm_rs>` function and then passed to then rescaled to the unit interval with the :ref:`min-max <usage_norm_minmax>` function.
+Microarray values are processed with the :ref:`robust sigmoid <usage_norm_rs>` function and then rescaled to the unit interval with the :ref:`min-max
+<usage_norm_minmax>` function.

 .. _usage_norm_none: